 Bring small bills and coins.
 Having correct change makes your day go faster.

 Have a plan for large items.
-If you know you are looking for a large piece of furniture or other item, such as a spare refrigerator, have a plan in place for hauling the item.
+If you know you are looking for a large piece of furniture or another item, such as a spare refrigerator, have a plan in place for hauling the item.
 Be prepared to pay for the item and return the same day if needed to haul the item away.
 I once snagged an armoire because a woman left to find out if her hubby could haul the item, while I came along and paid for the item, and arranged for pickup later.

-Early or late?–depends on your goals.
+Early or late? …depends on your goals.
 If you are looking for specific things, go early to find the best stuff.
 If you are just browsing for a general list of items (“clothing”, “household goods”) or for items to re-sell (at your garage sale or online via craigslist or eBay), go late in the day to snag good deals on leftovers.
 (Read this article about How to sell stuff online via Craigslist and eBay.)

 Learn to negotiate effectively.
-Be genuinely interested in the seller’s goods; avoid being over anxious as well as over critical.
+Be genuinely interested in the seller’s goods; avoid being over-anxious as well as over critical.
 Strike up a conversation by asking questions: ask about condition or history, inquire whether they can come down on the price of a large item, or ask if you can get a discount on several small items.
 Being kind and genuine will get you much further than being catty, insulting, or ungracious.

 Be open to unexpected finds.
 If you see something that doesn’t exactly fit your goals, stop and consider it carefully.
-But, don’t get too carried away.
+But don’t get too carried away.
 Remember your goals for the day, but consider how you might feel in the future, whether you buy the item or leave it behind.

 If you’re not having fun, stop for the day.
 Be aware if you are feeling inpatient or discouraged.
 If a taking a break doesn’t perk you up, it may not be your day.